allenai/allentune/README.md

 This command will create a file `results.jsonl` in `logs/classifier_search`.
 Each line has the hyperparameter assignments and resulting training metrics from each experiment of your search.

-`allentune report` will also tell you currently best performing model, and the path to its serialization directory.
+`allentune report` will also tell you the currently best performing model, and the path to its serialization directory.

 ## Plot expected performance

-Finally, you can also plot expected performance as a function of hyperparameter assignments or training duration.
+Finally, you can plot expected performance as a function of hyperparameter assignments or training duration.
 For more information on how this plot is generated, check the [associated paper](https://arxiv.org/abs/1909.03004).

 ```bash
 allentune plot \